Skip to main content

 Academic Biography

 Bernhard Malkmus is a tutorial fellow at New College and took up his post as Professor of German and Environmental Humanities in 2023.
 Prior to that, he held teaching and research positions at Newcastle University, The Ohio State University, Goldsmiths University London, and the Charles University in Prague.
-He studied on the shores of Lake Constance at the Universität Konstanz and wrote his doctoral thesis under the leaden sky over the University of Cambridge.
-Research fellowships allowed him to develop his ideas in conversation with colleagues at Harvard University (2002), Internationales Forschungskolleg Kulturwissenschaften, Vienna (2014-15), Rachel Carson Center Munich (2015-16), Universität Bamberg (as DAAD Fellow 2016), Goethe-Universität Frankfurt (as Humboldt Fellow 2021-2022).
+He studied on the shores of Lake Constance at the Universität Konstanz and wrote his doctoral thesis under the leaden sky over the University of Cambridge on the fringes of the Fenlands.
+Research fellowships allowed him to develop his ideas in conversation with colleagues at Harvard University (2002), Internationales Forschungskolleg Kulturwissenschaften, Vienna (2014-15), Rachel Carson Center Munich (2015-16), Universität Bamberg (as DAAD Fellow 2016), Goethe-Universität Frankfurt (as Humboldt Fellow 2020-21).

 Teaching

-Bernhard Malkmus teaches papers at all undergraduate stages.
+Bernhard Malkmus teaches papers across the entire undergraduate syllabus.
 Particular teaching interests include Goethezeit & Romanticism; modernity & modernism; literature & ecology; reading cultures, digital cultures & democracy; Germany and Europe.
-In 2023-24 he gives a lecture series entitled "Of Humans and Other Animals: Reading German Canonical Texts in through an Environmental Lens".
+In the Hilary Term 2025 he gives a lecture series entitled "Of Humans and Other Animals: Reading German Canonical Texts in through an Environmental Lens".

 He welcomes expressions of interest from prospective graduate students whose curiosity has led them into fields related to his areas of expertise.